adevur/docker-easy-samba/docs/DOCUMENTATION.md

 The directory where we're going to keep the source code of `easy-samba` will be located at `/easy-samba/src`, so make sure to create this directory with command `mkdir /easy-samba/src`.

-Now, you can write the script with `nano /easy-samba/update.sh`:
+Now, you can create the script with `nano /easy-samba/update.sh`:

 ```sh
 #!/bin/bash